-- Link CASP and LRAD budgets. - Streamline the criteria and project cycle of CASP with Agri-BEE targets and for better implementation. - Improve linkages with the National Department of Agriculture, provincial departments as well as district municipalities. - Ensure that the overall objectives of each project fits into the broader objectives of iKapa elihlumayo and Agri-BEE targets. - Institute a system whereby staff can monitor and evaluate projects in different phases of development (see land reform).
+- Link CASP and LRAD budgets. - Streamline the criteria and project cycle of CASP with AgriBEE targets and for better implementation. - Improve linkages with the National Department of Agriculture, provincial departments as well as district municipalities. - Ensure that the overall objectives of each project fit into the broader objectives of iKapa elihlumayo and AgriBEE targets. - Institute a system whereby staff can monitor and evaluate projects in different phases of development (see Land Reform).

-Sub Programme 3.2: Farmer Support Services
+13.4.2 Sub Programme 3.2: Farmer Support Services